 Highlights for the second quarter ended

-- The Company opened six new company-operated restaurants and one franchised restaurant during the second quarter and, as of
+- The Company opened 10 new company-operated restaurants and one franchised restaurant during the second quarter.
+As of

 (1) Adjusted fully distributed pro forma net income and adjusted EBITDA are non-GAAP measures.
 A reconciliation of GAAP net income to each of these measures is included in the accompanying financial data.
 See also “Non-GAAP Financial Measures,” included herein.